-NON-CURRENT ASSETS - INVESTMENTS ACCOUNTED FOR USING THE EQUITY METHOD
+7. NON-CURRENT ASSETS - INVESTMENTS ACCOUNTED FOR USING THE EQUITY METHOD

-Set out below is the equity-accounted investment of the Group as at 30 June 2023.
-Yilgiron has share capital consisting of ordinary shares and Class C shares (with the Class C shares being cancelled, for nil consideration, subsequent to the end of the reporting period, refer to note 19).
+Set out below is the equity-accounted investment of the Group as at 30 June 2024.
+Yilgiron has share capital consisting of ordinary shares.
 Yilgiron was incorporated in Australia, which is also its principal place of business.
 The proportion of ownership interest is the same as the proportion of voting rights held.
 The percentage of ownership was subject to dilution upon completion of Earning Conditions prior to the issue of the Withdrawal Notice.
 Yilgiron is a private exploration company with minerals interests in Australia.
 It is a strategic investment which holds the Group's Mt Forrest Iron Project.

-% of owners % of ownership interest Carrying amount
+% of owner ship interest Carrying j amount

-2023 2022 2023 2022
+2024 2023 2024 2023

 Name of entity % % \$ \$

-Yilgiron Pty Ltd (1) 65.0 80.1 13,157,567 16,800,157
+Yilgiron Pty Ltd (1) - 65.0 - 13,157,567

-13,157,567 16,800,157
+13,157,567